nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 This section describes the implementation of the onboarding guide component.

 #### Accessing the Onboarding Guide
 The onboarding guide is accessible through an onboarding prompt, which only appears if the data currently in application is the sample data that is seeded during the first run.
-The onboarding prompt leads the user initiates the guided onboarding tutorial.
+The onboarding prompt leads the user to inititate the guided onboarding tutorial.
 The onboarding guide can also be alternatively accessed through the menu bar.

 #### The `OnboardingWindow` Class
 To mimic the actual environment of ContaX, the OnboardingWindow appears as a clone of the MainWindow, but with a different set of UI and logic components aimed towards providing a quick start guide.